smalltong02/keras-llm-robot/readme.md

   models\voices\faster-whisper-large-v3
   ```

-  9. If run locally, start the Web UI using Python at http://127.0.0.1:8818:
+  9. When using the `OpenDalleV1.1` model to generate images, if using 16-bit precision, please download the `sdxl-vae-fp16-fix` model from Huggingface and place it in the `models\imagegeneration` folder.
+If enabling the Refiner, please download the `stable-diffusion-xl-refiner-1.0` model from Huggingface and place it in the `models\imagegeneration` folder beforehand.

+  10. When using the Model `stable-video-diffusion-img2vid` and `stable-video-diffusion-img2vid-xt`, it is necessary to install ffmpeg and the corresponding dependencies first:

         ```bash
+        1. download generative-models from https://github.com/Stability-AI/generative-models in project root folder.
+        2. cd generative-models & pip install .
+        3. pip install pytorch-lightning pip install kornia pip install open_clip_torch
+        ```

+  11. If run locally, start the Web UI using Python at http://127.0.0.1:8818:
+  ```bash
   python __webgui_server__.py --webui
   ```

-  10. If deploying on a cloud server and accessing the Web UI locally, use reverse proxy and start the Web UI with HTTPS.
+  12. If deploying on a cloud server and accessing the Web UI locally, use reverse proxy and start the Web UI with HTTPS.
 Access using https://127.0.0.1:4480 on locally, and use the https interface at https://[server ip]:4480 on remotely:
   ```bash
   // By default, the batch file uses the virtual environment named keras-llm-robot,
   // Modify the batch file if using a different virtual environment name.